uwejacobs/owm-weather/readme.txt

 = Why is there a lag before the weather informtion gets displayed? =

-OWM Weather has to make several API calls to OpenWeatherMap.com to retrieve the weather information.
+OWM Weather has to make several API calls to OpenWeather to retrieve the weather information.
 This retrieval runs in the background while the page is loading instead of blocking the whole page until the weather information is ready.
 It is the standard WordPress solution for displaying information that takes considerable time to compile.
 You can observe the same behavior on the WordPress Dashboard or Media Library.
 The Google Site Kit plugin is another example of this behavior.

 = What is "cURL error 28: Failed to connect to api.openweathermap.org port 443: Connection timed out"?

 This points to a connectivity issue between the server your domain is hosted and api.openweathermap.org.
 Please open a ticket with your hosting provider.

+= Why do I get a "401 Invalid API Key" error? =

+OpenWeather changed their API key permissions for new users.
+OpenWeather offers a free OneCall API with 1,000 calls per day but requires an additional subscription with a valid credit card.
+The subscription can be limited to 1,000 calls to avoid credit card charges.
+OWM Weather does not call the API more than 48 times per day with the standard caching time of 30 minutes.
+Without the subscription, the following OWM Weather data is not available anymore for new users: Hourly Forecast, Daily Forecast, Alerts, Moonrise/set, Dew Point, UV Index, and GTAG.
+Instead OWM Weather fails with a "401 Invalid API Key" error message.

 == Screenshots ==